We process applications to secondary schools for all parents living in Derby City Council's catchment area.

 If you live in Derby City Council's area, and want to apply for a school you need to complete an application form.
 As the Council's Admissions service we are responsible for coordinating all applications made for secondary school places.

-For information on how the places are allocated please read the Secondary Admissions Handbook.
+For information on how the places are allocated please read the Secondary School Admissions Handbook.

 Moving to a new school is a very serious step to take.
 It can affect your child in many ways.
 If you are not moving address and are considering changing your child's school, it is important to consider whether a transfer is the best option.